nmshd/documentation/_includes/scenarios/integrate/access-the-connector.md

 You can view these files with the [Swagger Editor](https://editor.swagger.io/) or automatically import them within your favorite API Clients (e.g. Postman or Insomnia).

-# SDK

-Preferably, an SDK should be used for integration of the connector into an application.
+# Accessing the Connector by Software Development Kits (SDK)

+To achieve a better developer experience and type safety, preferably a Software Development Kit (SDK) should be used.
 The following SDKs are available for this purpose:

+We work on keeping this list as updated as possible.
+Please let us know, if some SDKs are outdated or new SDKs are available for the community.
+{: .notice--info}

 ## TypeScript SDK